 Accreditation will be sought for the MSc in Applied Artificial Intelligence from the British Computer Society (BCS) and the Institution of Engineering and Technology (IET).

-Subject to final university approval, the course will include eight taught compulsory modules, which are generally delivered from October to March.
+The course will include eight taught compulsory modules, which are generally delivered from October to March.
 Planned module titles include:

 - Statistical Learning Methods